kruschid/typesafe-routes/README.md

 }

 const r = R(routes);

+// /users/find/ruth/50/30
 `${r.users.find("ruth", 50, 30)}`
-// => /users/find/ruth/50/30
+// /users/find/ruth/50/30/show/434ef34
 `${r.users.find("ruth", 50, 30).show("434ef34")}`
-// => /users/find/ruth/50/30/show/434ef34
-`${r.users.find("ruth", "50", 30)}`
-// => type error since 'start' is not a number
+// type error since 'start' is not a number `${r.users.find("ruth", "50", 30)}`
 ```

 The code fragment defines a hierarchical structure with three nodes `users`, `find` and `show`.
-The two  nodes `find` and `show` are taking parameters.
-This is an basic example that is perfectly sufficient so far.However reviewing a code fragment like `find("ruth", 50, 30)` is not very efficient since there is no way for the reviewer to see directly whether `50` is the value for `start` or `limit` without looking up the definition in a different file.
-The next section tries to approach this issue with a concept that is very similar to named arguments which are known from lagnuages like C# or Python.
+The two nodes `find` and `show` accept one or multiple parameters.
+This is an basic example that is perfectly sufficient so far.
+However reviewing a code fragment like `find("ruth", 50, 30)` is not very efficient since there is no way for the reviewer to see directly whether `50` is the value for `start` or `limit` without looking up the definition in a different file.
+The next section tries to approach this issue with a concept that is similar to named arguments which are known from lagnuages like C# or Python.

 #### Named Parameters